Ecological, Environmental and Water Resources Engineering

 Welcome!
-I am Dr. Omar I. Abdul-Aziz, an Assistant Professor of Civil & Environmental Engineering at West Virginia University (WVU), Morgantown.
+I am Dr. Omar Ibne Abdul-Aziz, a tenured Associate Professor of Civil & Environmental Engineering at West Virginia University (WVU), Morgantown.
 My research is highly interdisciplinary, incorporating topics related to the coupled human-natural systems and sustainability sciences and engineering from at-site to regional to global scales.
-I collaborate with engineers, hydrologists, climatologists, biogeochemists, biologists, ecologists, and socio-economic scientists.
-My lab emphasizes the ecological, biogeochemical, hydrological, and water quality aspects of Water Resources Engineering.
-My team aims to develop sustainable Ecological Engineering guidelines, designs, and practices by incorporating ecological and biological sciences into the traditional physical/chemical science based Water Resources Engineering.
-Our goal is to facilitate and devise ecosystem-based designs of water resources infrastructure for achieving sustainability at variable time and space scales under the changing climate, population, land use/cover, and socio-economic stress scenarios.
+I collaborate with environmental engineers, hydrologists, climatologists, biogeochemists, biologists, ecologists, and socio-economic scientists.
+My lab emphasizes the ecological, biogeochemical, hydrological, and water quality aspects of Environmental and Water Resources Engineering.
+My team aims to develop sustainable engineering guidelines, designs, and practices by incorporating ecological and biological sciences into the traditional physical/chemical science based Environmental and Water Resources Engineering.
+Our goal is to facilitate and devise ecosystem-based designs of environmental and water resources infrastructure for achieving sustainability at variable time and space scales under the changing climate, population, land use/cover, and socio-economic stress scenarios.
+Current research activities emphasize environmental sustainability and resilient communities, focusing on (I) ecosystem greenhouse gas fluxes and carbon dynamics, (II) stream water quality and ecosystem health, and (III) freshwater flooding in complex urban, natural, and coastal environments.
+I received U.S. National Science Foundation (NSF) CAREER AWARD in 2015 to investigate and robustly predict stream water quality and ecosystem health across variable time , space, and process scales.

-- Scaling, similitude, and organizing principles of hydrological, biogeochemical, ecological, and water quality processes.
+Scaling, similitude, and organizing principles of hydrological, biogeochemical, ecological, and environmental processes.

-- Robust modeling and predictions of ecohydrological, hydroecological, and water quality variables.
+Robust modeling and predictions of ecohydrological, hydroecological, and water quality indicators in streams and rivers.

 Ph.D., Civil Engineering, University of Minnesota, Twin Cities, U.S.A.; May 2008.